 - Avoiding foods that may make you feel worse can help, too.

-You know that if you eat a sweet snack--like a candy bar or sugary donut--you'll get a spike of energy, soon followed by crashing low.
+You know that if you eat a sweet snack, such as a candy bar or a sugary donut, you'll get a spike of energy, soon followed by a crashing low.
 Sugar highs and lows are just one of the many ways food can affect how you feel.

 But have you ever considered which eating habits and specific foods might help you to feel happier and more energized?
 Recent research helps illuminate the role food plays in influencing your mood.